-Medical conditions.
+- Medical conditions.
 Some problems, like stroke, diabetes, or a blockage in the intestines, can cause constipation.
 These disorders may affect the muscles or nerves used for normal bowel movements.
 A doctor can test to see if the problem is medical.
 Medical problems can often be treated.
-Another condition, called irritable bowel syndrome (IBS), can cause constipation.
-IBS is a common disorder of the intestines that results in pain, bloating, and constipation or diarrhea.
+Another condition related to constipation is called irritable bowel syndrome (IBS).
+IBS is a common disorder of the intestines that involves pain, bloating, and constipation or diarrhea.

-Medications.
+- Medications.
 Some medicines can lead to constipation.
-These include some drugs used to treat depression, antacids containing aluminum or calcium, iron supplements, some allergy medicines (antihistamines), certain painkillers, some high blood pressure drugs, including diuretics, and some drugs used to treat Parkinson's disease.
+These include some drugs used to treat depression, antacids containing aluminum or calcium, iron supplements, some allergy medicines (antihistamines), certain painkillers, some drugs for high blood pressure, including diuretics, and some drugs used to treat Parkinson’s disease.

 If you think you are constipated, talk to your doctor to rule out a more serious problem.
 If tests show no disease or blockage, and if your doctor approves, try these changes:

-Be sure to get enough fluids.
+- Be sure to get enough fluids.
 Without fluids, constipation can get worse.
 Drinking enough water and juice can help you have regular bowel movements.
-You should drink at least three 12-oz glasses of water each day.
+Talk with your doctor about how much water you should drink.

 If these changes don’t work, talk to your doctor about laxatives.
 There are different kinds of laxatives, and each has its pros and cons.
 Your doctor can help you decide which laxatives may be best for you.